luyadev/luya.io/docs/guide/admin/mvc.md

 </div>
 ```

-You could also register a java script file within an [[/guide/admin/assets]].
+You could also register a java script file within an [admin asset](assets.md).